Permissible exposure limit

-The permissible exposure limit (PEL or OSHA PEL) is a legal limit in the United States for exposure of an employee to a chemical substance or physical agent such as high level noise.
-Permissible exposure limits are established by the Occupational Safety and Health Administration (OSHA).
-Most of OSHA's PELs were issued shortly after adoption of the Occupational Safety and Health (OSH) Act in 1970.
+The permissible exposure limit (PEL or OSHA PEL) is a legal limit in the United States for exposure of an employee to a chemical substance, or a physical agent such as high level noise.
+Permissible exposure limits were established by the Occupational Safety and Health Administration (OSHA).
+Most of OSHA's PELs were issued shortly after the adoption of the Occupational Safety and Health (OSH) Act in 1970.

-For chemicals, the chemical regulation is usually expressed in parts per million (ppm), or sometimes in milligrams per cubic meter (mg/m3).
+Chemical regulations are sometimes expressed in parts per million (ppm), but often in milligrams per cubic meter (mg/m3).
 Units of measure for physical agents such as noise are specific to the agent.